Dogs can get holiday stress for the same reasons humans get stressed. Here are some things to help.

-- Losing concentration – can’t concentrate for more than a very short time
+- Losing concentration – can’t concentrate for more than a short time

 - Refusing to interact with family; previously playful dog not wanting to play

-- Turning of the head: this can be a swift movement to the side and back, or the head may be held to the side for some time.
+- Turning of the head: this can be a swift movement to the side and back, or they may hold the head to the side for some time.
 It may be the whole head or just a tiny movement to the side.

 - Turning to the side or turning your back to someone is very calming

 - Play position; going down with front legs in a bowing position.
-You can do this by resting on your knees and then stretching your arms, straight out in front of you on floor.
+You can do this by resting on your knees and then stretching your arms straight out in front of you on the floor.